jeseyfried/ai-history-syllabus/outcomes.md

 **Course Description:** This course explores the ways that the new technology of generative Artificial Intelligence (AI) might influence History in the near and distant future.
 The course will introduce students to the capabilities and limitations of AI chatbots as tools for creating and influencing historical narratives.
 Using an experiential and workshop approach, students will use AI chatbots during each class meeting and as tools to enhance their thinking for long term assignments.
 Writing History with AI is both a journey and a construction project; at first you might get lost or use tools inefficiently.
 Eventually, though, History with AI will help you access new ways of thinking of the past.

+{% include alert.html
+class="info"
+title="Rationale for the Course" text="When it comes to AI chatbots and higher education, there is no way to put the genie back in the bottle.
+Even if there is no improvement over current models, current AI chatbos possess an immense capability to innovate on the way we think of history.
+At the same time, great risks abound for those who attempt to outsource thinking to AI and accept its answers without critique.
+This course will help students to develop tools for usin AI chatbots for knowledge work, not just for the writing of history but for any type of narrative or exposition.
+"
+%}

 **Student Learning Outcomes:** <br style="clear: both">
 By the end of this course you will be able to:
 - carefully use AI provocations to enhance your critical thinking skills
 - distinguish between summaries that limit human thinking and lenses that enhance human thinking
 - recognized the tendency for AI chatbots to provide information limited by the normativizing pressures of their training sets
 - write History with AI while thinking of it as a journey and as a construction project

+{% include alert.html
+class="info"
+title="Rationale for the Learning Outcomes" text="Looking at the AI statement published by the American Historical Association, the emphasis lies in using AI critically.
+That's great, but the AHA neglects to provide even a few illustrative examples of how to do that.
+The learning outcomes for the course fill this gap by using key vocabulary to direct students' attention to the particular critical thinking challenges of using AI chatbots for knowledge work.
+By focusing on *provocations*, *lenses*, and *normativizing pressures*, consistently throughout the semester, the instructor will instill in the students a deep understanding of how to interact with AI chatbots thoughtfully.
+The metaphor of journey and construction project will hopefully stick in the students' long term memories when thinking about AI.
+- **Journey:** When you go on a journey, you might have a map ahead of time or at least some preconceptions about what you might encounter.
+You might follow the paths recommended by others or invent whole new detours.
+Traditional scholarship has its own pathways, such as citation chasing.
+AI chatbots take you through pathways based on pattern-matching.
+Sometimes an AI chatbot will mimic expert citation chasing but often it comes up with very different paths through the information landscape.
+Whether you take your journey on the route of traditional scholarship or using an AI chatbot, you will be exposed to useful ideas and research leads.
+There are advantages and disadvantages to both methods of travel.
+Throughout the semester we will compare the results of each type of travel to see what is emphasized and what is missing.
+- **Construction Project:** To accomplish actual historical thinking with AI chatbots, you cannot submit just one prompt or ask just one question.
+If you want to get out of simplistic results, you need to practice *multi-shot prompting* and give the AI chatbot a chance to build on its earlier results.
+For complex analytical tasks such as writing high quality historical narrative, you must think of using AI like you would a crane in a construction project for a skyscraper.
+You have a powerful tool at your disposal but you have to know how to use it effectively.
+"
+%}

 **Required Readings:** All required readings will be posted to Canvas either as PDFs or links.
 The links will be to content available at no cost to you, either because they are on free websites or paid for by UNM Libraries.